nhsbsa/nhsbsa-digital-playbook/src/data/data-visualisation/colour/cat-data.md

 :::

 ### ONS accessibility tested colours

+The following colours have been accessibility tested and should be used in addition to encoding methods to ensure an alternative option is available for users with accessibility needs:

 - Leaf green: #0F8243
 ![Horizontal rectangle block of ONS colour Leaf green on a white background with the words 'Leaf green' above the colour block, the hex code in the bottom right corner of the colour block and 'CSS variable: --ons-color-leaf-green' beneath the colour block](../images/ons-green.png)